Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Isomorphisms in Temporal Graphs

 \end{definition} Note that in contrast to \Cref{obs:path-isomorphism}, this definition also includes an edge mapping.
 In a static graph, each edge is uniquely defined by a pair of endpoints, so the edge mapping is induced by the node mapping.
 This is not the case in temporal graphs, in which multiple timestamped edges may connect the same node pair at different times.
 Hence, the edge mapping is specified separately.

-A drawback of this isomorphism definition is that it appears difficult to test, since the number of time-respecting paths may be exponential in the graph size.
-Therefore, we derive equivalent notions of temporal graph isomorphism that are easier to test.
+Since the number of time-respecting paths may be exponential in the graph size, we derive equivalent notions that are easier to test.
 In order to preserve paths of length~$1$, which consist of a single timestamped edge~$\edgeA=(\vertexA,\vertexB;t)$ and are always time-respecting, we must ensure that~$\edgeMapping(\edgeA)$ connects~$\vertexMapping(\vertexA)$ to~$\vertexMapping(\vertexB)$.
 We call this property \emph{node consistency}.
 Node-consistent mappings preserve paths, but not necessarily their time-respecting property.
 To ensure this, we observe that time-respecting paths of length~$k \geq 2$ correspond to paths in the temporal event graph.
 We can preserve them by requiring~$\edgeMapping$ to be path-preserving between the temporal event graphs.